 Our strength lies in quality for any quantity.
 We are professional leaders in providing technologically advanced packaging solutions to our customers.
-Our dedicated team of professional engineers work round the clock to add value to our customers' business.

-- The company has made corrugated slip sheets solution for a rice & pharmaceutical manufacturer & saved \$ 250 per container. - It has expertise to optimise space in containers to ship same quantity of material in less number of containers by redesigning the packaging. - Pronk has 9 locations across India to cater customers

-PRODUCTS
+Our

-Gandhi shutters that roll efficiently

-Gandhi Automations India is estimated to be the number one entrance automation and loading bay equipment company.
-A manufacturer of Rolling Shutters, the company is certified to ISO 9001: 2015, ISO 14001: 2015, BS OHSAS 18001: 2007.

-The quality standards has helped it attain implementation of continuous improvement in personnel training, production, inspection, equipment calibration, machinery maintenance, logistics and customer relations.
-The product engineering team uses the latest software combined with technologically machinery advanced offer to the customer a wellengineered product.
-Over years of meticulously working on the design, fabrication and installation, Gandhi Automations developed technical expertise in manufacturing various kinds of Automated Rolling Shutters.
+INTERVIEW Trivia 🖊 The company has made corrugated slip sheets solution for a rice & pharmaceutical manufacturer & saved \$ 250 per container. ✤ It has expertise to optimise space in containers to ship same quantity of material in less number of containers by redesigning the packaging.
+Pronk has 9 locations across India to cater customers Gandhi shutters that roll efficiently andhi Automations India Gis estimated to be the number one entrance automation and loading bay equipment company.
+A manufacturer of Rolling Shutters, the company is certified to ISO 9001 : 2015, ISO 14001 : 2015, BS OHSAS 18001 : 2007.
+The quality standards has helped it attain implementation of continuous improvement in personnel training, production, inspection. equipment calibration machinery maintenance, logistics and customer relations.
+The engineering team product uses the latest software combined with technologically machinery advanced to offer to the customer a wellengineered product.
+Over years of meticulously working on the design, fabrication and installation, Gandhi Automations developed technical has expertise in manufacturing various kinds of Automated Rolling Shutters.
 The research and development team with its extensive know-how and experience are able to produce specific types of Rolling Shutters unique to certain sites and client requirements.
 A consistent quality product has thus become the hallmark of Gandhi Automations' manufacturing process right through installation to after sales service.

-Gandhi Rolling Shutters are ideal for situations where

-side room is at a premium and security is required.
-The Rolling Shutters require very little headroom above the structural opening.
+Gandhi Rolling Shutters are ideal for situations where side room is at a premium and security is required.
+Rolling Shutters require The very little headroom above the structural opening.
 They combine strength with elegance along with durability and are designed for both external and internal applications.
-Gandhi Rolling Shutters are fabricated of interlocking Galvanized Insulated and Non Insulated, Stainless Steel, patented Aluminum profiles and patented MS Rolling Grills.
+Gandhi Rolling Shutters are fabricated of interlocking Galvanized Insulated and Non Insulated.
+Stainless Steel. patented Aluminum profiles and patented MS Rolling Grills.
 Each of our Rolling Shutters is designed to the clients specifications conforming to IS 6248 and solidly constructed to promote trouble-free operation and long life.
 Gandhi Rolling Shutters fit openings to a maximum width of 30,000 mm and height of 40,000 mm with an endless array of options to satisfy both aesthetic considerations as well as working requirement.

-Hans Infomatic unveils digital portal

-The platform brings together all key stakeholders in the supply chain, to communicate and avail the best service offering from one another.
+TECHNOLOGY Hans Infomatic unveils digital portal The platform brings together all key stakeholders in the supply chain, to communicate and avail the best service offering from one another.
 It will act as single-window business platform for cargo carriers.

-In a leap step towards building a digital logistics marketplace, Hans Infomatic launched Cargo E-Go portal at the recently held Wings 2018.
+CT Bureau In a leap step towards building a digital logistics marketplace, Hans Infomatic launched Cargo E-Go portal at the recently held Wings 2018.
 In an industry, which has multiple stakeholders, each specialising in specific services, getting an optimum quality and economical service becomes